netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ####  Pricing

-Netdata is cheaper not because it is inferior to the others.
+Netdata's lower pricing does not indicate inferiority compared to the others.

 To the contrary, Netdata is superior is many aspects: full technology coverage, per-second granularity, low-latency real-time visualization, lightweight, simple to install, run and maintain, machine learning for all metrics, powerful dashboards without learning a query language, and many more.

 However, the design of Netdata changes the cost structure of monitoring.
 Netdata allows observability to be a lot more cost efficient for both Netdata and its users, and therefore a lot more affordable for everyone.